dasch-swiss/dsp-api/docs/02-knora-ontologies/knora-base.md

 ### Text with Standoff Markup

-DSP API is designed to be able to store text with markup, which can indicate formatting and structure, as well as the complex observations involved in transcribing handwritten manuscripts.
+DSP-API is designed to be able to store text with markup, which can indicate formatting and structure, as well as the complex observations involved in transcribing handwritten manuscripts.
 One popular way of representing text in the humanities is to encode it in XML using the Text Encoding Initiative ([TEI](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/index.html)) guidelines.
-In DSP API, a TEI/XML document can be stored as a file with attached metadata, but this is not recommended, because it does not allow to perform searches across multiple documents.
+In DSP-API, a TEI/XML document can be stored as a file with attached metadata, but this is not recommended, because it does not allow to perform searches across multiple documents.

-The recommended way to store text with markup in DSP API is to use the built-in support for "standoff" markup, which is stored separately from the text.
+The recommended way to store text with markup in DSP-API is to use the built-in support for "standoff" markup, which is stored separately from the text.
 This has some advantages over embedded markup such as XML.
 While XML requires markup to have a hierarchical structure, and does not allow overlapping tags, standoff nodes do not have these limitations (see [Using Standoff Properties for Marking-up Historical Documents in the Humanities](https://doi.org/10.1515/itit-2015-0030)).